dvfrancis/hi-lo-card-game/README.md

     ![Website game page when game completed](assets/images/game-page-completed.webp)
     </details>

-    - If a player completes an entire game of ten rounds, they are shown their final score and their highest score (see screenshot above).
+    - If a player completes an entire game of ten rounds, they are shown their final score and their highest score.
     - The browser tab displays the custom favicon and a title - "HI | LO - Play The Game".

 - FAQ (faq.html):